Terpene Tuesday: Myrcene

 - Granddaddy Purple

-Like other terpenes, such as bisabolol, myrcene is believed to have a potential anti-inflammatory effect, in addition to possible anti-tumor, sedative, and other health benefits.
+Like other terpenes, such as bisabolol, myrcene is believed to potentially have anti-inflammatory effects, as well as anti-tumor properties, sedative effects, and other health benefits.

 Lemongrass tea containing high levels of myrcene has played a role in Brazilian folk medicine for its claimed anti-anxiety and pain-relieving properties.
 The first published claim for myrcene reducing pain was generated in 1990 by scientists in Brazil.
-They concluded that myrcene reduced pain by increasing the brain and spinal cord’s own opioid chemicals, but this has been debated.
-Much more work is needed to prove whether or not myrcene has bona fide pain-relieving properties in humans.
+They concluded that myrcene reduced pain by increasing the brain and spinal cord’s own opioid chemicals, however, there is debate surrounding these findings.
+Much more work is needed to prove whether or not myrcene has legitimate pain-relieving properties in humans.